-Calcium is traditionally reported as a total serum concentration (ie, complete metabolic profiles) and ionized calcium concentration (ie, blood gases).
-In order to interpret these labs, one must understand what they represent.
-Under normal physiologic conditions, roughly 50% of calcium is bound (primarily to albumin) and 50% is ionized (the biologically active component).
+Calcium is traditionally reported as a total serum concentration (i.e., complete metabolic profiles) and ionized calcium concentration (i.e., blood gases).
+To interpret these labs, one must understand what they represent.
+Under normal physiologic conditions, roughly 50% of calcium is bound (primarily to albumin), and 50% is ionized (the biologically active component).
 Therefore, total calcium = bound + ionized.

 Ionized fractions can also change without affecting the total calcium concentration!
 In the OR and ICU, I see this in the context of acid-base derangements.
-Albumin is a negatively charged protein which attracts positively charged calcium ions AND H+ ions (which determine pH).
+Albumin is a negatively charged protein that attracts positively charged calcium ions AND H+ ions (pH).
 In acidotic states, [H+] increases and competes with calcium to bind albumin.
-Now, less calcium has a home on albumin and more is left ionized in its biologically active state.
-Since this just represents a shift between bound and unbound states, the TOTAL remains relatively UNCHANGED.
+Thus, less calcium has a home on albumin, and more is left ionized in its biologically active state.
+Since this represents a shift between bound and unbound states, the TOTAL remains relatively UNCHANGED.

-As a cardiac anesthesiologist and intensivist, I’m almost invariably looking for an ionized calcium to guide therapy, electrolyte repletion, etc. Why?
+As a cardiac anesthesiologist and intensivist, I’m almost invariably looking for ionized calcium to guide therapy, electrolyte repletion, etc. Why?
 Because this tells me what I need to know – the biologically active fraction!
-In lower risk patients… well… please don’t send extra labs unless you’re going to DO something with them!
+In lower-risk patients… well… please don’t send extra labs unless you’re going to DO something with them!

 Drop me a comment below with questions!